Ambareen09/job-tracker-integration/README.md

 A Chrome Extension + Flask backend that automatically logs your LinkedIn job applications into your Notion database.
 Capture **job title**, **company**, and **location** with one click — no manual copy-paste needed.

+Capture "Apply" event sent from LinkedIn, and stored the fields in Notion Template.

 ---

 ## 📌 Features